MolSSI-Education/python-package-best-practices/_episodes/03-function-style.md

 Parameters
 -----------
 num_list : list
-    The list to take the average of
+    The list to take the average of.
 ~~~
 {: .language-python}